DIY laundry detergent

 In the recipe, I list adding essential oils as an option.

-I love mixing up the scent of my laundry so mixing essential oils in my this laundry soap recipe is something I don't typically do.
+I love mixing up the scent of my laundry.
+Mixing essential oils in this laundry soap recipe is something I don't typically do.

 You can check out my post on using essential oils with wool balls – https://www.byoilydesign.com/save-money-by-essentially-detoxing-your-laundry/

-I also love to use 1 tbsp of this natural laundry detergent and then add 1/4 of a cap full of the Young Living Thieves laundry soap.
+I also love to use 1 tbsp of this natural laundry detergent.
+Then add 1/4 of a cap full of the Young Living Thieves laundry soap.
 That way I really get some cleaning power in my wash.

 Where to get the essential oils to scent your laundry-

-I'd first like to suggest picking a really good all-natural essential oil. there are many essential oil companies out there that include synthetics in their essential oils and why go to all the trouble to create an all-natural laundry detergent to then go and ruin it with using poor quality essential oils.
+I'd first like to suggest picking a really good all-natural essential oil.
+There are many essential oil companies out there that include synthetics in their essential oils.
+Why go to all the trouble to create an all-natural laundry detergent to then go and ruin it with using poor quality essential oils.